Fliplet/fliplet-cli/docs/components/Interface.md

 ## UI design

-Although it isn't required, we recommend using our design patterns and styles when developing widgets.
+Although it isn't required, we recommend using our design patterns and styles when developing components.
 We have made a nice package called `fliplet-studio-ui` which contains most of the styles we use on our interfaces.

 Here's a sample of the interface for the button component: